josueelias9/AI-epub-summarizer/extractor/output/book_presentation.md

 ### 13.2.1.
 Artificial Neural Network

+* **Artificial Neural Networks (ANNs)**: simplest type of neural network with one hidden layer.
-* **Feedforward Neural Networks**: One-hidden layer type of ANN, primarily used for *_supervised learning_* in numerical and structured data, like *_regression problems_*.
+* **Feedforward Neural Networks**: classic example of ANNs used for supervised learning, primarily with numerical and structured data, such as regression problems.

 ---

 ### 13.2.2.
 Deep Neural Network (DNN)

-* **Definition**: *Deep neural networks (DNNs) are ANNs with multiple hidden layers between input and output layers.*
+* **Deep Neural Networks (DNNs)**: ANNs with multiple hidden layers between input and output layers.
-* **Qualification**: A DNN typically has at least two hidden layers, making it a _deep net_.
+* **Definition**: A neural network with at least two hidden layers is considered a DNN, also known as a _deep net_.
+* **Example**: Figure 7.5 illustrates the structure of a deep neural network.

 ---

 ### 13.2.3.
 Convolutional Neural Network

-* **Convolutional Neural Networks (CNNs)**: Designed for image input and best suited for *_image classification tasks_*.
+* **Overview of CNNs**: Convolutional neural networks (CNNs) are DNNs specialized for image input and image classification tasks.
-* *Can also be applied to:* Various other tasks that involve image processing and analysis.
-* *Not limited to:* Classification tasks only, but are a key component in many computer vision applications.

 ---

 ### 13.2.4.
 Recurrent Neural Network

-* **Recurrent Neural Networks (RNNs)**: designed for sequences of data, effective for natural language processing and time-series forecasting
+* **Recurrent Neural Networks (RNNs)**: designed for sequences of data, effective for natural language processing and time-series forecasting.
-    * Use long short-term memory (LSTM) networks for predictions, such as class labels or numerical values
-    * _Key application areas_: text analysis, speech recognition, and time-series forecasting
+    * Popularized by LSTMs, which can learn long-term dependencies in sequential data.
+    * Used for tasks like class labeling and predicting numerical values.

-* **Training Neural Networks**: stochastic gradient descent with a chosen loss function
+* **Training Neural Networks**:
+    * Uses stochastic gradient descent with a chosen loss function.
-    * _Goal of training_: find weights and biases with low average loss across all examples
+    * Goal is to find weights and biases that minimize average loss across examples.
-    * Loss is prediction error, calculated using a loss function to update weights and biases

 ---

 ### 13.2.5.
 What Loss Function to Use

+**Neural Network Loss Functions**
-* The choice of loss function is directly related to the activation function used in the output layer.
+* The choice of loss function depends on the activation function used in the output layer.
-* Different ML problems require different loss functions:
+* Table 7.2 summarizes loss functions based on ML problems:
-  * Regression: Mean Squared Error (MSE)
+	+ Regression: Mean Squared Error (MSE)
-  * Binary classification: Binary cross-entropy
-    * Categorical hinge loss and squared hinge loss (Keras)
+	+ Binary classification: Binary cross-entropy, categorical hinge loss, and squared hinge loss
-  * Multiclass classification:
+	+ Multiclass classification: Categorical cross-entropy or sparse categorical cross-entropy
-    * Softmax activation, categorical cross-entropy on one-hot encoded data
-    * Sparse categorical cross-entropy on integer encoded data

 ---